bseverns/horizon/README.md

   `Serial`, ...), keeping clangd/IntelliSense chill even if the PlatformIO download cache is missing.

+### Native DSP test bench (no hardware required)

+- Want to bash on the DSP math without a Teensy plugged in?
+Run `pio test -e native_dsp` to spin up a host-only build that links tiny Arduino/Audio stubs and exercises the limiter, smoother, and width logic.
+- The native env dodges firmware-only files (`src/main.cpp`, `Horizon.cpp`)
+  so the compiler only chews on the pure mathy bits.
+Great for CI, teaching, or proving a refactor didn’t sandbag the groove.

 ### Host-side IntelliSense / clangd cheat codes

 - Generate a compile database so clangd inherits the Teensy include + forced